metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 Sprit guides come to your aid, and you have the ability to slip in and out of the Ethereal Plane.
 When your health is lower than your constitution modifier, you can use an action to teleport to an unoccupied space within 30 feet of you.
 You don’t need to see that space to teleport to it, but your teleportation fails, wasting your bonus action, if you attempt to teleport through magical force that is Medium or larger, such as a wall of force.

-If you appear in a space occupied by another creature or filled by an object, you are immediately shunted to the nearest unoccupied space that you can occupy and take force damage equal to twice the number of feet you are shunted.

 ```

 ```

 <img
     src='https://media.githubusercontent.com/media/metamagic-games/dnd-homebrews/master/assetts/warden-3.png'
-    style='z-index: 1; position: absolute; bottom: 0px; left: 0px; width: 405px; mix-blend-mode:darken; padding: 0;'
+    style='z-index: 1; position: absolute; bottom: 0px; left: 0px; width: 405px; mix-blend-mode: hard-light; padding: 0;'
 />

+If you appear in a space occupied by another creature or filled by an object, you are immediately shunted to the nearest unoccupied space that you can occupy and take force damage equal to twice the number of feet you are shunted.

 #### Deathly Parlay

 Powerful undead entities stand beside you and attempt to repel other undead forces.
 When your health reaches lower than your constitution modifier, each undead that can see or hear you within 30 feet of you must make a Charisma saving throw.
 If the creature fails its saving throw, it is turned for 1 minute or until it takes any damage.

 A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you. lt also can't take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there's nowhere to move, the creature can use the Dodge action.

 #### Audience with Death

 You can converse with the forces of death itself.
-You have advantage on death saving throws, and whenever you make a death saving throw, your spirit can ask an entity of death a question that can be answered with “yes,” “no,” or “unknown.”
+You have advantage on death saving throws, and whenever you make a death saving throw, your spirit can ask an entity of death a question that can be answered with "yes," "no," or "unknown."
 The entity answers truthfully, using the knowledge of all those who have died.

 ### Deathly Resilience